Freedcamp: Access modes and notifications

-Freedcamp's advanced permission features allow for a project to contain different types of user roles with different access modes.
-The administrator can set up general users and then assign certain tasks to relevant people with different levels of restriction if needed.
-There is also a client/guest mode which works like a read-only mode.
-Users can tag participants in a post so they receive project updates via email.
+Freedcamp supports multiple user roles with different access levels within a project.
+Administrators can set up general users and assign tasks with varying levels of restriction where necessary.
+A client or guest role can be used to provide limited, read focused access.
+Users can tag participants in posts so they receive project updates by email.

 Payment

-Freedcamp offers unlimited storage for free, the only limit is how large each file you upload is.
-The current limit for the free plan is 10MB per file.
-The developers have stated that they intend to keep the system free forever - their basic package is "strictly free, and will remain this way forever."
-The pricing comes in three plans.
-Lite, Business, and Enterprise.
-Each plan is bundled with more of the paid features and additional storage upgrades per file.
-All paid features are aimed at business use cases and do not prohibit the usage of the system for everyday projects in any way.
-Since November 2017, Freedcamp uses an adaptive pricing model, pioneered by Slack (software)."
+Freedcamp offers unlimited storage on its free plan, with limits applied only to the size of individual uploaded files.
+The free plan currently allows files up to 10 MB in size.
+The developers have stated that they intend to keep the basic package free and available to all users.

+Paid plans are offered in several tiers (Lite, Business and Enterprise), each bundling additional applications and increasing per file storage limits.
+Paid features are primarily targeted at business use cases and do not restrict the use of the free system for personal or everyday projects.
+Since November 2017, Freedcamp has used an adaptive pricing model influenced by the approach popularized by Slack (software).

-API & Integrations
+API & integrations

-In July 2018, Freedcamp released its API to third-party developers and Zapier integration.
-Freedcamp’s open API provides a means to programmatically read the information in Freedcamp, input information into Freedcamp, and create automations within Freedcamp.
-This allows customers or third-party developers to build on the Freedcamp platform and customize Freedcamp to the unique way their teams work.
-Common use cases include automating repetitive tasks, chaining processes, automating reporting on tasks and projects, and syncing with databases or other tools.
+In July 2018, Freedcamp released its API to third party developers and launched a Zapier integration.
+Freedcamp’s open API allows external applications to read information from Freedcamp, create or update items and automate workflows within the system.
+This enables customers or third party developers to build on the Freedcamp platform and adapt it to their own processes.
+Common use cases include automating repetitive tasks, connecting multi step processes, automating reporting on tasks and projects, and syncing with databases or other tools.

-The Freedcamp API is a RESTful interface, allowing you to update and access much of your data on the platform.
-It provides predictable URLs for accessing resources and uses built-in HTTP features to receive commands and return responses.
-This makes it easy to communicate with a wide variety of environments, from command-line utilities to browser plugins to native applications.
+The Freedcamp API is a RESTful interface that uses predictable URLs for accessing resources and standard HTTP methods for requests and responses.
+This allows it to work with a wide range of environments, from command line utilities and browser extensions to native applications.

-Freedcamp has integrations with other SaaS tools, including Google Calendar, Dropbox, OneDrive, Google Drive, and Zapier.
-In 2020 Gmail add-in and Outlook add-on were released.
+Freedcamp has integrations with other SaaS tools, including Google Calendar, Dropbox, OneDrive, Google Drive and Zapier.
+In 2020 a Gmail add in and an Outlook add in were released.

 Uses

-Founder Angel Grablev claims that the "uses for Freedcamp are virtually unlimited".
-Grablev has found that it is not only businesses that use the project, but Freecamp has been used in classrooms, at major universities by both students and teachers, for friends and family organizing trips, and for personal projects at home.
-American Red Cross and the Make A Wish Foundation have also been known to use Freedcamp for their projects.
+Founder Angel Grablev has stated that the potential uses for Freedcamp are broad, ranging from business projects to personal and educational use.
+Freedcamp has been used in classrooms at universities by both students and teachers, as well as by friends and families organizing trips and personal projects.
+The American Red Cross and the Make A Wish Foundation have also been reported as using Freedcamp for project work.

 Growth

-In an interview with Founders Grid in August 2014, Freedcamp founder Angel Grablev stated that the tool had reached 330,000 users.
-An infographic produced in October 2014 shows Freedcamp's users have passed 396,000.
-The system has gained strong momentum, reaching 2 million users after releasing notable industry first innovations.
+In an interview with Founders Grid in August 2014, Grablev stated that Freedcamp had reached 330,000 users.
+An infographic produced in October 2014 indicated that the number of users had passed 396,000.
+According to the company, the system later reached 2 million users after a series of product releases described as major innovations for the project management market.